§4. Jurisdiction, duties, and powers of the secretary; rules and regulations

 has been made and that a public hearing on the matter will be held on the date and at the time

 and place which shall be stated in the public notice.
-The assistant secretary shall prescribe
+The secretary shall prescribe the form

-the form of the advertisement.
-In addition, the applicant for a permit shall place an
+of the advertisement.
+In addition, the applicant for a permit shall place an advertisement in

-advertisement in the same newspapers but not in the classified advertisement or public notice
+the same newspapers but not in the classified advertisement or public notice section of the

-section of the newspapers, in a form which shall be not less than one-half page in size and
+newspapers, in a form which shall be not less than one-half page in size and printed in bold

-printed in bold face type; which shall inform the public that application for a permit has been
+face type; which shall inform the public that application for a permit has been made for a

-made for a new commercial operations' waste disposal well and that a public hearing, at
+new commercial operations' waste disposal well and that a public hearing, at which all

-which all interested persons are charged to be present and to present their views and which
+interested persons are charged to be present and to present their views and which shall state

-shall state the date, time, and place at which the meeting will be held.
-The content of both
+the date, time, and place at which the meeting will be held.
+The content of both the public

-the public notice and the one-half page announcement or advertisement also shall include the
+notice and the one-half page announcement or advertisement also shall include the name of

-name of the owner or operator; location of the proposed well, materials to be disposed in the
+the owner or operator; location of the proposed well, materials to be disposed in the well, and

-well, a statement that comments may be sent to the assistant commissioner of the Office of
+a statement that comments may be sent to the secretary prior to the public meeting.

-"Commercial operations" as defined in this Section pertains to those who dispose of
+(ii) "Commercial operations" as defined in this Section pertains to those who dispose

 material, excluding drilling muds, produced waters and crude oil residues, for which no use